 The objective of WP3 is to support the systematization of a common approach, facilitating the communication and cooperation among Local Authorities.

 How?
 In tuning the NAT-Needs Assessment Tool on Local Authorities needs and adapting the methodology to inspire a common way among key actors.

-The project leaflet
+The AMiD leaflet and video